-Biden admin trying again to end 'Remain in Mexico' policy
+Biden administration trying again to end 'Remain in Mexico' policy

 CLICK HERE TO GET THE FOX NEWS APP

-"Now he plans to get rid of the program altogether," the Texas attorney general continued, adding, "This admin[istration] is a disaster, acting in bad faith and destroying our border and communities.
+"Now he plans to get rid of the program altogether," the Texas attorney general added.
+"This [administration] is a disaster, acting in bad faith and destroying our border and communities.
 I'll do everything I can to ensure he doesn't eliminate MPP. "

 Fox News' Andrew Mark Miller contributed to this report.